 - Edit their online bio

 - Submit final grades, change of grade forms, etc.

 The Faculty Success Guide offers Emerson College faculty members quick access to important information, such as frequently called numbers, policies, syllabi guidelines, grading information, and more.

 Instructional Technology Group (ITG)

 The Instructional Technology Group works with IT and Academic Affairs to support faculty use of technology for teaching and learning.
 ITG offers individual consultations and technology recommendations tailored to your teaching style, subject matter, and student learning goals.

 Center for Innovation in Teaching and Learning

 The Center for Innovation in Teaching and Learning was founded to promote innovative teaching for enhanced student learning.
-The Center provides resources to support faculty in their teaching, and supports student learning through their affiliated offices: Service Learning and Community Action, the Lacerte Family Writing and Academic Resource Center, and the Disability Services Office.
+The Center provides resources to support faculty in their teaching, and supports student learning through their affiliated offices: the Elma Lewis Center, the Lacerte Family Writing and Academic Resource Center, and the Student Accessibility Services Office.